Last updated: Jun 14, 2021

 Hand washing large or thick blankets is not suggested since they will become quite heavy and bulky when wet.

 So, if you want your beloved blankets to be long-lasting with you, consider carefully reading the ultimate step-by-step guide that Gossby provided above.
 Remember that there’s more to cleaning than throwing your blankets into the wash.
-Keeping blankets from wrecking your blanket & extending its lifespan by hand washing and spot cleaning.
+Keeping blankets from wrecking your blanket & extending their lifespan by hand washing and spot cleaning.